-Using an electric mixer, preferably a large stand model, cream the butter and cream cheese until soft and smooth.
+- Using an electric mixer, preferably a large stand model, cream the butter and cream cheese until soft and smooth.
 Beat in the salt and sugar.
 Blend in the flour, on low speed or with a wooden spoon, about ½ cup at a time, incorporating each measure before the next one is added.
-Scrape the dough out onto a lightly floured surface and divide into thirds.
-Shape each portion into a rectangle about ½-inch thick.
-Wrap separately in plastic wrap and refrigerate for 1-½ to 2 hours, or until firm.
+Be careful not to overmix the dough.
+It should be crumbly (like cottage cheese).

-Working with one piece of dough at a time, roll the dough into the best 12x7-inch rectangle you can manage on a sheet of lightly floured waxed paper or parchment paper.
+Working with one piece of dough at a time, roll the dough to about ⅛-inch thickness into the best 12x7-inch rectangle you can manage, using firm and even pressure.
 (If the dough gets too soft and delicate at any point, slide it onto a small baking sheet and refrigerate for 10 to 20 minutes, until it firms up and becomes easier to handle and roll.)

 Starting along one of the long sides and using the paper to help you, roll up the dough like a carpet.
 Keep it snug, but not too tight or you’ll force the filling out at the seam.
 Pinch the ends to seal.
 Wrap the filled dough in the paper and refrigerate.
 Repeat for the remaining two pieces of dough.
 Refrigerate for 2 to 3 hours.

 Bake one sheet at a time on the center oven rack for 25 minutes.
 Cool the cookies on the baking sheet for 5 minutes, then transfer to a rack to finish cooling.